using System;

 The foreach Loop:

 A foreach loop is used to iterate through the items in a list.
 It operates on arrays or collections such as ArrayList, which can be found in the System.Collections namespace.
-The syntax of a foreach loop is foreach ( in ) { }.
-The type is the type of item contained in the list.
-For example, if the type of the list was int[] then the type would be int.
+The syntax of a foreach loop is foreach (

 The iteration variable is an identifier that you choose, which could be anything but should be meaningful.
 For example, if the list contained an array of people's ages, then a meaningful name for item name would be age.